Master Cheng Gin Gsao

 The origin of Taijiquan is a controversial issue.
 Some trace Taijiquan to the Chen family in the 1600's and others trace the art further back to Master Zhang, San-Feng.
 Both are correct.
 And neither of them created Taijiquan.

-Dr. Yang's first Taijiquan master, Grandmaster Kao, Tao (高濤), who Dr. Yang lost contact with after leaving for college and moving to the U.S., has finally been found in Taipei, Taiwan.
+Dr. Yang's first Taijiquan master, Grandmaster Kao, Tao (高濤), who Dr. Yang lost contact with after leaving for college and moving to the U.S., was finally found teaching Taiji in Taipei, Taiwan in 2008.
+This article is a record of that time.

 On October 1, 2007, YMAA celebrated its 25-Year Anniversary.
 There were many phone calls, letters and emails of congratulations.